 Finding that absolutely correct “highest emotional intensity” is what drives Stealing Share and ignites a brand strategy that transforms a company — direct-to-consumer or B-to-B —from ignored to preferred status.

-Spending time on everything else is just wasteful process.
-It is expensive litter for marketing departments and highly profitable for advertising agencies.
+Spending time on everything else is just a wasteful process.
+It is an expensive litter for marketing departments and highly profitable for advertising agencies.

 What the CEO (and the entire Executive Suite) must do when rebranding

 This brings me back to the brand and the CEO’s important place in this matter.